Can You Feel My Heart: Commercial performance

 "Can You Feel My Heart" debuted on the UK Rock & Metal Singles Chart at number 26 on 7 April 2013, following the release of Sempiternal.
 It later reached its peak position in the top five of the chart on 20 October, after it was released as the album's fourth and final single, and spent a total of 12 weeks in the top 40.
 The song re-entered the chart in January 2021, and climbed back to its peak position on 22 January 2021.
 In the United States, the single reached number 26 on the Billboard Mainstream Rock chart and number 39 on the Hot Rock Songs chart.

 In popular culture

 In early 2021, the song gained popularity on the video sharing platform TikTok, possibly due to TikTok star Jeris Johnson remixing the song of his own accord and its users using the song for their videos.
-The song became widely used in various internet memes following its resurgence in popularity, in particular, memes featuring East-German bodybuilder and model Ernest Khalimov (also known as the "Giga Chad") and "ItzMeFraz".
+The song became widely used in various internet memes following its resurgence in popularity, in particular, memes featuring Russian bodybuilder and model Ernest Khalimov (also known as the "Giga Chad") and "ItzMeFraz".
 As a result, the song was ranked number one on Billboard's Hard Rock Streaming Songs, becoming the first song released after the year 2000 to achieve the feat.
 Johnson's remix caught the band's attention, with Sykes commenting "Holy shit we love this Jeris.
 Check ur inbox.
 Let's do something".
 The full song was released on 5 March 2021.

+In 2023, "Can You Feel My Heart" was sampled in the song "Automotivo Bibi Fogosa" by Brazilian female singer Bibi Babydoll and sound producer DJ Brunin XM, which went viral on TikTok and topped the chart in Ukraine during the Russian invasion of Ukraine.